Sheltercosmop/Chinese-Alpaca-LoRA-and-Alpaca-7b-replication/README.md

-# Alpaca-7b-hf-with-no-limitation
+# Alpaca-7b-hf replication release with nolimitation
 A alpaca-7b-hf replication with no moderation filter and output watermark
+This project is supported by AI community: [AcceleratorI](https://www.acceleratori.com)